Skip to main content

 A.R.S. § 33-435(A)

-The first covenant means the grantor promises they have not already transferred the same property or any interest in it to someone else.
-The second means the property is free from liens, taxes, assessments, and other encumbrances at the time of transfer.
+The first covenant means the grantor promises they have not already transferred the same property or any interest therein to any person other than the grantee.
+The second means the conveyance is free from encumbrances, including liens, taxes, and assessments, at the time of execution of the conveyance.

 What Counts as an Encumbrance

 The statute defines "encumbrances" broadly.
-It includes taxes, assessments, and all liens on real property.
-If a property has an unpaid tax lien or a recorded judgment, the grantor has technically breached the implied covenant, and the grantee can sue on it as though the covenant were written into the deed.
+It includes taxes, assessments, and all liens on real estate.
+If a property has an unpaid tax lien or a recorded judgment, the grantor has technically breached the implied covenant.
+The grantee can sue on it as though it were written into the deed.

 As used in this section, the term "encumbrances" includes taxes, assessments and all liens on real property.